 In terms of what this tool can do.
 With this module, you can

 - Model either American-style or European-style waterfalls (read about American vs European waterfalls).

 - Use either hard or soft hurdles (read about soft hurdles)

-- Model soft hurdles using GP Profit Catch Up and/or LP Clawback provisions
+- Model soft hurdles using Sponsor Profit Catch Up and/or LP Clawback provisions

-- Assume the GP contributes some or no capital
+- Assume the Sponsor contributes some or no capital

 - Set custom distribution percentages for each partner; by default distribution percentages are determined by a promote assumption, which is assumed to be paid by the partnership (read about promote calculations)